ThDiamant/AutomaticPostTagging/README.md

 # Automatic Post Tagging

 In this project, we build machine learning models in order to predict the tags of stackoverflow.com posts using PySpark and sklearn.
+Various NLP techniques are first applied to prepare the raw data.

 ## Contents